iampopov/noteTaker/README.md

 ## Description

-This application can be used to write, save, and delete notes.
+This application is used to write, save, and delete notes.
 This application uses an express backend and save and retrieve note data from a JSON file.

 - The app has the following HTML routes: